paulmreese/NeoPicoBoot/README.md

 [![](https://dcbadge.vercel.app/api/server/fEhyWRPCmb)](https://click.webhdx.dev/discord)

+## Usage guide

+The controls are designed to be as intuitive as possible.
+Take a look at the [Usage guide](USAGE.md) if you have any questions(or if you want to customize your network name or security).

 ## 3D Printed Parts
 Printing these `STL` files makes for a much simpler installation process, but neither is necessary.